RESTyard/RESTyard/Docs/HypermediaSchema-Design.md

 An AI agent or GUI consuming the hypermedia schema benefits from knowing upfront which actions and links require which permissions.
 Today, a client only discovers this at runtime — if an action is absent from a Siren response, it could mean "you lack permission" or "the entity's current state doesn't allow it."
 The schema can separate these two dimensions: **state-dependent availability** is already handled by `CanExecute` / nullable action properties, while **permission-dependent availability** is currently invisible.

 This is purely descriptive metadata — the server still enforces authorization at runtime and omits actions/links from Siren responses based on actual permissions.
-The schema scopes tell the client what *could* be there given sufficient permissions.
+Access groups tell the client what *could* be there given sufficient permissions.

-### Approach: Scopes on Elements + Named Profiles
+### Approach: Access Groups on Elements

-Two complementary concepts, both independent of ASP.NET Core authorization:

-**1. Scopes on elements** — A `RequiredScopes` string list on `LinkDescription`, `ActionDescription`, and `EmbeddedEntityDescription`.
-Declared via a `[HypermediaScope("...")]` attribute on HTO members.
+A `RequiredAccessGroups` string list on `LinkDescription`, `ActionDescription`, and `EmbeddedEntityDescription`.
+Declared via a `[HypermediaAccessGroup("...")]` attribute on HTO members.
 The source generator reads the attribute and emits the strings into the schema. `null` = no restriction (public).

-**2. Permission profiles** — Named profiles at the top level that map roles to granted scopes.
-Profiles support inheritance via `IncludesProfiles`.
+All discovered access groups are collected into `HypermediaApiSchema.DeclaredAccessGroups` automatically.

 ### Schema Model Additions